grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 She struggled to figure out if the source was far off or if it was closer but moving quietly.
 The drone of the engines and the background noise from the surface interfered and confused her sense of distance in the water.
 It made her feel a little like she was lost and alone on the surface, being lifted and dropped by the force of the storm.
 The source of the sound might be visible one second, and then she was deaf and blind under the water, and by the time she came to the surface again it had moved away.

-Captain Percy and Chip's argument grew louder.
+Percy and Chip's argument grew louder.
 Cassandra had the sense they might be on the verge of blows.
 The verbal exchange kept pulling her back to the sonar compartment when she knew she needed her mind out there in the water.
 But she still felt she did not have the authority to enforce quiet in the compartment.

 She rested her elbows on the console and cupped her hands over the metal and leather pieces of the earphones.
 She listened to the mechanical hum in the water, and tried to guess by the difference between her right and left ear how far away that sound was.
 But the white noise of the storm washed it all into one blended continuous sound.
 She stared at the signal strength indicator and dared it to move.